freerange/method_log/README.md

 ### Todo

-* Support earlier versions of Ruby (it ought to be possible to support down to v1.9.3 fairly easily)
 * Support for Rspec tests
 * Default to looking for commits in current git branch
 * Maybe add as new git command or extension to existing command e.g. `git log`